AndrewW-NFC/Bird-Audio-Resources/bird-audio-resources.md

 # Low-cost recorders
 ## For purchase
 * AudioMoth: [https://openacousticdevices.info/audiomoth](openacousticdevices.info/audiomoth).
 * BirdWeather PUC: [https://birdweather.com](birdweather.com).
-Explore the 1,700+ BirdWeather stations, mostly in North America and Europe: [app.birdweather.com](https://app.birdweather.com)
+Explore the 1,700+ BirdWeather stations, mostly in North America and Europe: [app.birdweather.com](https://app.birdweather.com).
+This device, which makes live identifications using the BirdNET API, is good for passive monintoring and recording of bird calls but has not proven effective for nocturnal flight calls.
+See "BirdNET API" below as to why.
 ## DIY (with a purchase option)
 * [OldBird 21c](http://oldbird.org)
 # Examples of other setups at various price-points